 AI in the News

-- How Microsoft plans to address AI and machine learning
+- Box deepens partnership with Microsoft and turns its attention to AI and machine learning